avahe-kellenberger/transfer-sh/README.md

 # transfer-sh

-## NOTICE: https://transfer.sh/ is planning to shut down November 31st.
-See their site for details.

 `transfer-sh` is a cli tool for uploading files to [transfer.sh]("https://transfer.sh").

 **Disclaimer: I am in no way affiliated with [transfer.sh]("https://transfer.sh").**